Efficient computation of linear response of chaotic attractors with one-dimensional unstable manifolds: Discussion and conclusion

 Since we used the unstable derivatives of $\alpha,$ $v$ and $q$ in the computation of $ag + b$ in the 1D unstable manifold case, we expect analogous derivatives are necessary in higher dimensions.
 In particular, the unstable derivatives -- which are $m_u$-dimensional gradients, i.e., partial derivatives taken with respect to each $\xi^i$ corresponding to $q^i$ -- of $v$ and each $q^i$ are needed.
 The higher dimensional analog of $\alpha$ are the diagonal elements of the R matrix in the QR-based iterative computation in Ginelli's algorithm; the unstable gradient of the diagonal elements of $R$ are needed.
 Computing these required derivatives efficiently is the crux of this future direction that will enable the application of S3 to systems with arbitrary dimensional unstable manifolds. \end{enumerate}

 From the outline sketched above, it is amply clear that the S3 algorithm presented here serves as an excellent starting point from which to extend to higher-dimensional unstable manifolds.
 Moreover, we have proved the existence of the S3 decomposition and the convergence of the algorithm in uniformly hyperbolic systems.
 The proof of convergence presented in this paper is also readily extensible to the case of higher-dimensional unstable manifolds.
-Here we have shown that both the stable and unstable contributions to the sensitivity, computed as per the S3 algorithm, have an error convergence that declines as a Monte Carlo computation of an ergodic average, i.e., as ${\cal O}(1/\sqrt{N})$ along an orbit of length $N.$ Thus, this work is the first step toward circumventing the poor convergence rate of Ruelle's formula for linear response.
+Here we have shown that both the stable and unstable contributions to the sensitivity, computed as per the S3 algorithm, have an error convergence that declines as a Monte Carlo computation of an ergodic average.
+Thus, this work is the first step toward circumventing the poor convergence rate of Ruelle's formula for linear response.